cfoltran/cv/README.md

 # 💡 Projects

 **[loawn.com](https://loawn.herokuapp.com)** - status paused ⏸<br>
 Created during the first lockdown, loawn is the acronym of local area workers network.
 When you sign up you are assigned to a "cluster" (chat) with all the teleworkers around you.
-You can exchange, meet, take a break, help, participate or organize events.
+You can exchange, meet, take a break, help, participate or organize events.<br>
 Technologies: Websockets, MongoDB, Node.js, Express.js, geolocation

 **[cococertif.com](https://github.com/cfoltran/covid-attestation-gen)** - status terminated ⏹<br>
 This application allows you to save your information in your browser's cache.
-The travel certificate can be generated locally without sharing the data with a state server.
+The travel certificate can be generated locally without sharing the data with a state server.<br>
+Technologies: Nuxt

 ## 🥷 Hackathons